Ezekiel Odero

 Ezekiel Odero, popularly known as Pastor Ezekiel, is a Kenyan televangelist and the head of the New Life Prayer Centre and Church based in Kilifi County.
 He was born in 1972 on Ngodhe Island 10 km off west of Rusinga Island in the Lake Victoria of Homa Bay County Kenya.
-He is known for attracting larger crowds than usual in his church and public meetings.
-In an event held in November 2022 at Moi International Sports Centre and attended by Kenya's second lady, Pastor Dorcas Rigathi, it is rumored that at least 100,000 Kenyans attended.
+He is known for attracting large crowds.
+In 2023 he was arrested for alleged links with a cult and the death of parishioners in his own church.

 Early life and education

 Ezekiel Odero was born into poverty in 1972 on Ngodhe Island west of Rusinga Island in Lake Victoria.
 He started his education at Ngodhe Island Primary School on Rusinga Island before attending Yeye Primary School.
 After completing his primary education, he attended Miwani High School in Chemelil, Kisumu County.
 Odero then attended Mombasa Polytechnic to pursue a career in chemical processing technology.